-The Mission of the Candia School Lunch Program is to provide well-balanced, healthy, cost effective meals in a safe and friendly environment.
+The Mission of the Candia School Lunch and Breakfast Program is to provide well-balanced, healthy, cost effective meals in a safe and friendly environment.
 We recognize that good nutrition along with regular physical activity affects the health and well being of our students.

-Our school meals offer lean proteins, 100 % whole grains, various fruits and vegetables and fat free or 1% milk.
 All of our lunch and breakfast meals meet the USDA requirements and dietary guidelines set forth in the Healthy Hunger-Free Kids Act of 2010.
 Our snacks and ala carte items also meet the USDA’s “All foods sold in schools” standards.

 Please follow any of the links on the nutrition links tab for more detailed information regarding several important topics.